Babylon Health: Unsupported claims and chatbot safety

-There have been concerns raised regarding the governance of Babylon Health, in particular the use of misleading promotional claims and the safety and quality of the advice offered by its artificially intelligent chatbot.
+There were concerns raised regarding the governance of Babylon Health, in particular the use of misleading promotional claims and the safety and quality of the advice offered by its artificial intelligence chatbot.
 Critical safety concerns relating to the chatbot were raised with UK regulatory authorities.

-In June 2018, the company announced that its AI could diagnose health issues as well as a human doctor, however, these claims have been widely disputed and the methods of evaluation utilized by Babylon discredited.
-In November 2018, a Lancet publication concluded; "Babylon's study does not offer convincing evidence that its Babylon Diagnostic and Triage System can perform better than doctors in any realistic situation, and there is a possibility that it might perform significantly worse.
+In June 2018, the company announced that its AI could diagnose health issues as well as a human doctor.
+These claims have been widely disputed and the methods of evaluation utilized by Babylon discredited.
+In November 2018, a The Lancet publication concluded "Babylon's study does not offer convincing evidence that its Babylon Diagnostic and Triage System can perform better than doctors in any realistic situation, and there is a possibility that it might perform significantly worse.
 If this study is the only evidence for the performance of the Babylon Diagnostic and Triage System, then it appears to be early in stage 2 of the STEAD framework (preclinical).
 Further clinical evaluation is necessary to ensure confidence in patient safety."

-The safety concerns relating to the chatbot highlighted significant gaps within the medical device regulatory framework for eHealth Apps.
-Currently, in the UK, AI Healthcare chatbots can be registered as a class 1 medical device (comparable to spectacles and walking frames), hence are not subject to any form of regulatory approval.

-In February 2020, safety concerns relating to the Babylon AI Chatbot were the subject of a BBC Newsnight investigation.
-The UK's medical device regulatory body, MHRA, has acknowledged the 'concerns' regarding Babylon Health.
+The safety concerns relating to the chatbot highlighted significant gaps within the medical device regulatory framework for telehealth apps.
+In the UK, medical AI chatbots may be registered as a class 1 medical device, thus are not subject to any form of regulatory approval.
+In February 2020, safety concerns relating to the Babylon AI chatbot were the subject of a BBC Newsnight investigation.
+The UK's medical device regulatory body, the Medicines and Healthcare products Regulatory Agency (MHRA), has acknowledged the 'concerns' regarding Babylon Health.

 Investigation by Alberta's Privacy Commissioner

 In April 2020, Alberta's privacy commissioner launched two investigations into Babylon, by Telus Health, over non-compliance and medical privacy concerns.
-The reports found that the province's health information privacy laws when ignored when the Telus Babylon App was launched commenting; "I think what we have here is an example of an app that was developed in another jurisdiction and was dropped into Alberta without due regard for Alberta's legislation".
+The reports found that the province's health information privacy laws when ignored when the Telus Babylon App was launched, commenting, "I think what we have here is an example of an app that was developed in another jurisdiction and was dropped into Alberta without due regard for Alberta's legislation."

 Sales of COVID-19 antibody tests

 In May 2020, Babylon Health marketed a non-MHRA-approved COVID-19 antibody home testing kit that used capillary blood (finger-prick).
-Abbott which developed the antibody test to work on venous samples released a statement to advise that the test should not be conducted with finger prick samples.
-The Medicines and Health Products Regulatory Agency (MHRA) asked all providers of COVID-19 antibody testing services using capillary blood collected by a finger-prick to stop providing these services and advised the public to ignore any result they get from the private kits.
+Abbott, which developed the sole approved antibody test at the time to work on venous samples, released a statement advising that the test should not be conducted with capillary samples.
+The MHRA asked all providers of COVID-19 antibody testing services using capillary blood to stop providing these services and advised the public to ignore any result they receive from these private kits.